A computational framework for sports analytics: Player tracking and strider rate estimation using deep learning

 Authors

-4 Department of Artificial Intelligence and Data Science, St. Joseph's College of Engineering
+1 Department of Artificial Intelligence and Data Science, St. Joseph’s College Of Engineering, Chennai, India.

 Abstract